-ISS515 Information Systems Project Management (3 crs.)
+ISS 515 - Information Systems Project Management (3 crs.)

-Introduces the principles and practices necessary to be an effective information systems team member or project manager.
+Introduces the student to the principles and practices necessary to be an effective information systems team member or project manager.
 Covers project scope, time, costs, quality, and human resource management techniques as applied to the kinds of project management problems and issues unique to the IS environment.
-Student will obtain hands-on experience using MS Project as well as other types of project management software.
+The student will obtain hands-on experience using MS Project as well as other types of project management software.
 Specific course emphasis will focus on the techniques of project management, leadership, teamwork, and project risk management.
-Case work will be a major part of course.
+Casework will be a major part of this course.

-ISS520 Programs, Data, and File Structures (3 crs.)
+ISS 520 - Programs, Data, and File Structures (3 crs.)